astropy/astropy/docs/development/workflow/development_workflow.rst

 ===================

 Ideally you should set up a python virtual environment just for this fix;
-instructions for doing to are at :ref:`virtual_pythons`.
+instructions for doing to are at :ref:`virtual_envs`.
 Doing so ensures you will not corrupt your main astropy install and makes it very easy to recover from mistakes.